 Many of the decorative stitches in your sewing machine can be used to finish your napkins in this way.
 You will have to experiment with the stretch stitches in your machine to know which works for you.
 The best fabric for doing a wing needle stitching is cotton batiste.
 If you find that your needle plate is eating your machine you can try to keep some tissue paper or tear away stabilizer under the fabric and tear it away after the stitching is done.

 Check out this post on hemstitching for the most preferred edge and hem finish for a cloth napkin

 Accurately measure square dimensions on your chosen fabric for making the cloth napkins.
 Remember that you will need to add seam allowance extra to the final size you want.
 For a rolled hem finish you only need 1/4 inch extra.
 For a mitered corner you need 1″ extra on all edges.
 For a simple turned under edge you need atleast 1/2 inch extra on each edge.For making a reversible napkin add 1/4 or half inch along the edges

 If you are adding embroidery along the corner, leave some extra fabric along edges so that you can comfortably fit the fabric on a hoop – the embroidery is usually placed 2 inch from the corner.( After the embroidery is done cut out the extra)

-Finish the edges .
+Finish the edges.
 Choose any of the finishing mentioned above.
 You can combine them as well.
-For example, a reversible napkin with mitered corner along with a machine stitched pin stitch finish along the edge.
+For example, a reversible napkin with a mitered corner along with a machine stitched pin stitch finish along the edge.
 Or if you hate complicated, settle for anyone of these.

 Cloth napkins make beautiful gifts.
-Make them in different interesting colours and then unify them with a single decoration, applique or monogram or go for the simple white one with delicate embroidery.
+Make them in different interesting colours and then unify them with a single decoration, applique or monogram or go for the simple white one with delicate white work embroidery or small flower embroidery designs.
 You can soon exhaust all the fabric pieces in your stash, making these fabric napkins.